An Institution must

 Allowable use of grant funds includes salary for the principal investigator and for scientific personnel directly engaged in the research project; consumable supplies, disposables, and animals necessary to fulfill the project’s specific aims; and travel necessary to conduct research or to present the results of the research at appropriate scientific or medical meetings sponsored by non-profit associations.
 The maximum amount of funds expendable for travel is $2,000 per year.
 Travel funded by this grant must be done during the funding period.

 An applicant may not apply for, use, or accept foundation funds for a research project that is fully funded or already funded in full or in part by the foundation or by another funding agency.
 Accordingly, full disclosure of all available and pending funds for research support must be included with the grant application.
 If funds from other sources become available to the applicant during the review or tenure of a foundation research grant, the principal investigator must inform the foundation in writing.
 The foundation and its advisors will then make a decision about the continuation of the research award.

 All research awards are contingent upon the acceptance of the Research Grant Agreement stipulations.
-If an applicant is unable to accept the Research Grant Agreement terms, please do not proceed with submission.
+IF AN APPLICANT DOES NOT HAVE INSTITUTIONAL APPROVAL TO ACCEPT THE RESEARCH GRANT AGREEMENT TERMS, PLEASE DO NOT PROCEED WITH SUBMISSION.
 Click here to view the Research Grant Agreement

 Any real or potential conflict of interest on the part of the grantee or any collaborators/mentors in relation to the project must be revealed.
 It is expected that foundation grantees will observe the highest ethical standards while conducting research.